Election runoff set to cap turbulent year in Guinea-Bissau - Journal du Cameroun

 Embalo, 47, came second with 27.65 percent.
 He represents Madem, an opposition party formed by PAIGC rebels.

-The latest crisis erupted in 2015 when the incumbent president, Jose Mario Vaz, sacked Pereira as prime minister, a move that incensed the PAIGC.
+The latest crisis erupted in 2015 when Vaz sacked Pereira as prime minister, a move that incensed the PAIGC.

 Thereafter, Vaz was unable to get parliamentary backing for his proposed prime ministers — and parliament did not sit for nearly two years until April 2018 when Aristides Gomes was appointed “consensus” prime minister.

-Vaz himself contested the first round of voting, but came in a lowly fourth, with just 12.4 percent.
+Vaz came fourth in the first round of voting, with just 12.4 percent.

 In a hard-fought two-hour TV debate on Thursday, Pereira accused Embalo of receiving illegal funding from abroad.